Cantara/visuale/README.md

 * https://visuale.cantara.no/

-# Some key targets for the project
+# Some initial key targets for the project

 - :heavy_check_mark: the UI should mainly be a static UI meant for big-surveilance screens on the walls...
 - :heavy_check_mark: the UI should be continuously updating...